 This four lesson programme challenges year 9-10 students to research a real-life situation within the food and fibre sectors.

-The Growing NZ Innovation Challenge requires students to apply their subject knowledge to design and build a prototype solution to a real-life situation faced by New Zealand’s food & fibre sectors.
+An Innovation Challenge requires students to apply their subject knowledge to understand a real-life situation, then design and build a prototype solution which they present to an industry expert.

 For students with an interest in STEM or social science subjects, the challenge is based on the principles of learning by doing, design thinking and industry engagement.
 It is the perfect mash up of the science, technology and social science subjects.

-The challenge can be done as a facilitated Innovation Challenge day for year 10 students, or as a teacher led classroom project.
+The challenge can be done as a facilitated one-day event for year 10 students, or as a teacher led classroom project.

 Register your interest by email to firstname.lastname@example.org